-The Dutch Copyright Act (Auteurswet) automatically protects the copyright of works of literature, science, and art from the moment the work is created, on condition that the work in question is an original work.
-If you are an author or maker, you determine what happens with your work.
+Are you an author or maker of an original work?
+Then you determine what happens with your work.
+The Dutch Copyright Act (Auteurswet) automatically protects the copyright of original works of literature, science, and art from the moment the work is created.
+Do you have copyright of a work?
+Then you may determine what happens with the work.
 For instance, you decide how others use, copy, or display your work.
-Copyright is laid down in the Dutch Copyright Act.

 • books, music, and films